Chicago pizza spot named best in US now popping up in several suburbs - for a limited time this week

 Pequod's Pizza announced Sunday that fans of its carmelized crust can get the beloved zas "without making the trek into the city."

-Throughout this week, the popular pizzeria will be popping up in five different Chicago-area suburbs, and even offering delivery through DwellSocial.
+Throughout this week, the popular pizzeria will be popping up in five different Chicago-area suburbs, and also offering delivery through DwellSocial.

 Each day this week, starting Tuesday, the restaurant will offer pizzas in a different suburb.
-Fans will have until 12 p.m. that day to place a delivery order.
+Fans will have until 12 p.m. that day to place a delivery order -- while supplies lasts.

 "You'll want to secure your order early because these events do sell out!"
 Pequod's said in its announcement.